dat-ecosystem/dat/README.md

 A few other highlights.
 Run `dat help` to see the full usage guide.

-* `dat create` - Create a new dat and dat.json file.
+* `dat create` - Create a empty dat and dat.json file.
 * `dat doctor` - Dat network doctor!
 The doctor tries to connect to a public peer.
 The doctor also creates a key to test direct connections.
 * `dat log ~/data/dat-folder/` or `dat log dat://<key>` - view the history and metadata information for a dat.